Center for Pragmatic Buddhism

 The Center for Pragmatic Buddhism is a public organization which promotes the practice and study of Pragmatic Buddhism as governed by the Order of Pragmatic Buddhists.
 Our current focus is on developing a Western Buddhist tradition that reaches and resonates with Westerners and their unique cultural background.

-The Order of Pragmatic Buddhists (OPB) is a school of contemporary Buddhism that embraces an historical appreciation of Buddhism and its pragmatic value.
-Our approach includes the incorporation of Western worldviews, particularly American Pragmatism (and its successor, Neopragmatism), Western naturalism and science.
-The Center for Pragmatic Buddhism's teachers are members of OPB, and receive extensive formal training in Pragmatic Buddhist thought and practice.
-The Order of Pragmatic Buddhists highlight the humanity of our monastics and the pragmatism of our methods.
+The Order of Pragmatic Buddhists (OPB) is a school of contemporary Buddhism that embraces a historical appreciation of Buddhism and its pragmatic value.
+Our approach incorporates Western worldviews — particularly American Pragmatism (and its successor, Neopragmatism), Western naturalism, and science.
+CPB’s teachers are members of OPB and receive extensive formal training in Pragmatic Buddhist thought and practice.

 Lineage of OPB

 CPB is comprised of the original St. Louis sangha of Dragon Flower Chan Temple under the direction of Ryugen Fisher (Ven.
 Shi Shen Long) until his passing.
-Ryugen ensured the continuation of his late vision of Pragmatic Buddhism by teaching Jim Eubanks (Shi Yong Xiang) as his formal student from September 2003 to his untimely death in October 2006.
-In December 2006, the American Chan Buddhist Center (ACBC) was founded by Ryugen's St. Louis sangha and Jim was appointed Monastic Director.
-In February 2008, ACBC appropriately changed its name to better reflect its approach to Buddhism, becoming the Center of Pragmatic Buddhism (CPB).
+Ryugen ensured the continuation of his late vision of Pragmatic Buddhism by teaching Jim Eubanks (Shi Yong Xiang) as his formal student from September 2003 until his untimely death in October 2006.
+In December 2006, the American Chan Buddhist Center (ACBC) was founded by Ryugen’s St. Louis sangha and Jim was appointed Monastic Director.
+In February 2008, ACBC was renamed the Center for Pragmatic Buddhism (CPB).

 Ryugen Fisher Sensei and Jim Eubanks Sensei